XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 <img src="images/AADApplicationID.png" width="600" />

 Allow the Web API service principal to access the Key Vault.
 For that you need a Client ID and Secret.
-The Client ID is the application ID you stored earlier.
+The Client ID is the application ID you stored a moment ago.
 The secret is a key you have to create under the application registration.
-Go to the `Keys` section and create a password.
-Give it `KeyVaultSecret` as a name.
-Set its expiration date to a year and save it.
+Go to the `Certificates and Secrets` section and create a new Client Secret.
+Give it `KeyVaultSecret` as a name and set its expiration date to a year and save it.
 Make sure you copy and store the value that is generated.
 It should resemble the following format:

 ```cmd
 vFwBC9rEtBfO7BNVgeYmSLcpxhTGQfqKG4/ZAoCKhjh=